jhert17/terms-and-conditions/privacy.md

 c.
 Lifestyle Journal Data

-The core functionality of My Lifestyle Challenge includes tracking lifestyle habits.
+The core functionality of My Life Grade includes tracking lifestyle habits.
 Any journal entries, challenge progress, and related data you input are stored securely and only accessible by you unless you choose to share them.

 2\.
 How We Use Your Information